What is Brainstorming?

 Connect the dots

-Once everyone in the group has been presented with the opportunity of contributing suggestions, base the group discussion on other people’s ideas and connect them for a valuable and significant solution.
-Connecting and building with other people’s ideas is the most important pillar of the brainstorming technique.
+Once everyone in the group has been presented with the opportunity to contribute suggestions, base the group discussion on other people’s ideas ideas and connect them for a valuable and significant solution.
+Connecting and building with other people is the most critical pillar of the brainstorming technique.
 This involves encouragement from all the participants, and the role of the group facilitator is to bridge the differences and even the similarities among opinions.
-This method’s entire focus is to reach a consensus or come up with a viable solution to a problem affecting everyone.
+The primary focus of Tmethod’s is to reach a consensus or come up with a viable solution to a problem affecting everyone.
 Brainstorming is a less formal approach; therefore, it welcomes creativity, has some fun, ignores personal preferences, and allows everyone to speak up.

 Brainstorming is a healthy technique for idea generation and accumulation.
 It is an alternative to come up with possibilities to develop creative approaches.
 It unlocks creativity through collaboration and teamwork.
 It is an ideal technique to come together as a team and help achieve a single goal to take a business or a company and even informal discussions to a new level.
 Powerful insights can be achieved if a proper and constructive process is used.
 Successful brainstorming can render an endless pool of efficient and constructive ideas and may solve a problem with fewer complications and flaws than another way.